-According to a study carried out in 2013, a surprising 77% of people feel anxious, nervous or even afraid of public speaking.
+According to a 1999 study, a surprising 77% of people feel anxious, nervous or even afraid of public speaking.
 While many can control their nerves effectively, others find that it becomes a full-blown phobia.

 These feelings are always based on fear.
 We’re afraid that we’ll say something stupid or embarrassing, forget what we want to say, feel self-conscious or that we won’t be able to hide our nerves and that our audience will notice the truth.
 Perhaps we previously had a negative experience with public speaking, which planted that seed of doubt in our heads, and now we’re afraid that the same will happen again.

 But as you’ll know all too well, if you’ve ever felt those butterflies in your stomach as you prepare to speak, it’s not only psychological- our bodies also react to the fear.

 This triggers your autonomic nervous system to kick into action and respond to what it perceives as a threat, and it gives us all those physical symptoms of fear such as a dry mouth, shaking, high blood pressure, nausea, and so on.

 Let’s recap.
 You experienced those thoughts that you were going to mess up or make a fool of yourself by speaking in public.
 The experience turned to fear, which triggered those horrible, uncomfortable and even debilitating physical sensations and left us feeling worse than ever.
 We’re unable to focus, more likely to make mistakes, forget what we’re saying and quite understandable, and start avoiding these kinds of situations.